Meta explains what they paid attention to and how they approached training large-scale language models

 https://engineering.fb.com/2024/06/12/data-infrastructure/training-large-language-models-at-scale-meta/

-Meta has previously trained various AI models for recommendation systems on Facebook and Instagram, but these were small-scale models that required a relatively small number of GPUs, unlike the large-scale language models that require huge amounts of data and GPUs, such as the Llama series.
+Meta has previously trained various AI models for recommendation systems on Facebook and Instagram, but these were small-scale models requiring relatively few GPUs, unlike the large-scale language models like the Llama series, which require massive amounts of data and GPUs.

 Challenges in training large-scale language models

-In order to train a large-scale language model, which differs from traditional small-scale AI models, Meta says it needs to overcome four challenges:
+In order to train a large-scale language model, which differs from traditional small-scale AI models, Meta needs to overcome the following four challenges:

-Hardware reliability: As the number of GPUs in a job increases, hardware reliability is required to minimize the chance of failures interrupting training, including rigorous testing and quality control measures, and automated processes for detecting and fixing issues.
+Hardware reliability: As the number of GPUs in a job increases, hardware reliability is required to minimize the chance of failures interrupting training.
+This includes rigorous testing and quality control measures, as well as automated processes for detecting and fixing issues.

-Rapid recovery in the event of a failure: Despite best efforts, hardware failures can occur, so it is important to take proactive steps to prepare for recovery, such as rescheduling training to reduce the load and quickly reinitializing.
+Rapid recovery in the event of a failure: Despite best efforts, hardware failures can occur, so it's important to take proactive steps to prepare for recovery, such as rescheduling training sessions to reduce the load and quickly reinitializing.

-- Efficiently saving training state: Training state needs to be periodically checked and efficiently saved so that in case of failure, training can be resumed from the point where it was interrupted.
+-Efficiently saving training state: Training state should be checked regularly and saved efficiently so that in case of failure, training can be resumed from the point where it was interrupted.

 Optimal connectivity between GPUs: Training large language models requires synchronizing and transferring large amounts of data between GPUs, which requires a robust, high-speed network infrastructure and efficient data transfer protocols and algorithms.